BreizhBienv/DragonHeart/README.md

 September 2022.
 Game made during a game week(5 days) at Isart Digital Montréal on Unity.
 Controller is gamepad.
-In collaboration between game designers, artists and me, the programmeur.
+In collaboration between game designers, artists and me, the only programmer.

 You incarnate a young girl with draconic powers.
 Your goal: escape a facility by fighting or avoiding danger.